Felixrising/VUMeter/README.md

 # VUMeter - an Audio Visualiser
-A simple VU meter implementation for Arduino, Espressif MCUs
+A simple VU meter implementation for Arduino, Espressif MCUs.

 A simple audio visualizer that maps the audio signals from ADC to LED strip.
 The number of lit LEDs is based on the amplitude of the audio signal, with a brighter peak indicator on the highest amplitude.

+Credit and attribution: ChatGPT (Jan 9-Jan 30 2023 release versions) wrote the original main structure, with manual fine tuning and refactoring.
+The LED peak meter with hold etc was not able to be produced by ChatGPT, some potential sample code was supplied and then re-written manually to use non-blocking time based checks.

 ## Requirements